blomaxel/IPS-Challenge/README.md

 Next time we arrive at (2) we use the z-coordinates, then x again, then y, etc...

-**(3)** If we arrive at the leaves, i.e. the current level equals the number of tree levels, we simply compare all pairs of points within the given set.
+**(3)** If the algorithms arrives at the leaves, i.e. the current level equals the number of tree levels, it simply compares all pairs of points within the given set.

 **Remark 1**: There is a constant value of the minimal subset size.
 If a node in the tree has a set of fewer particles than this minimal size, it starts comparing the pairs of particles, regardless of its level in the tree.